agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.3

      Save [or do not save] meta-variables in ``.agdai`` files.
-The alternative is to expand the meta-variables to their definitions.
+Not saving means that all meta-variable solutions are inlined into the interface.
+Currently, even if :option:`--save-metas` is used, very few meta-variables are actually saved, and this option is more like an anticipation of possible future optimizations.

-     This option can affect performance.
-The default is to not save the meta-variables.
+     Default: :option:`--save-metas`.

 Erasure
 ~~~~~~~